sanidhyy/companion-ai/README.md

 ### 16. Verify Data in Database:

 Once the script completes, check your MySQL database to ensure that the category data has been successfully seeded.

 17. Now app is fully configured 👍 and you can start using this app using either one of `npm run dev` or `yarn dev`.

 **NOTE:** Please make sure to keep your API keys and configuration values secure and do not expose them publicly.

-## :camera: Screenshots:
+## :camera: Screenshots

 ![Modern UI/UX](/.github/images/img1.png "Modern UI/UX")